IntelliTect/Coalesce/docs/pages/modeling/model-components/behaviors.rst

     .. warning::

-        Setting :csharp:`ref T item` to null will prevent the new object from being returned - be aware that this can be harmful in create scenarios since it prevents the client from recieving the primary key of the newly created item.
+        Setting :csharp:`ref T item` to null will prevent the new object from being returned - be aware that this can be harmful in create scenarios since it prevents the client from receiving the primary key of the newly created item.
 If autoSave is enabled on the client, this could cause a large number of duplicate objects to be created in the database, since each subsequent save by the client will be treated as a create when the incoming object lacks a primary key.

 :csharp:`DeleteAsync`
     Deletes the given item.